-For our spring project, we partnered with the Detroit Land Bank Authority (DLBA), “the largest land bank in the country and plays a critical role in stabilizing neighborhoods, returning vacant properties to productive use, and expanding access to attainable homeownership across the city of Detroit.
+For our spring project, we partnered with the Detroit Land Bank Authority (DLBA), a public entity.
+As the largest land bank in the country, the DLBA “plays a critical role in stabilizing neighborhoods, returning vacant properties to productive use, and expanding access to attainable homeownership across the city of Detroit.
 The DLBA manages a portfolio of publicly owned properties, including vacant lots, residential structures, and other structures that have gone into foreclosure.
-Through a variety of sale programs like Auction, Own It Now, Side/Neighborhood Lot Program, Rehabbed & Ready and the Buy Back Program, the DLBA empowers residents and community stakeholders to invest in Detroit neighborhoods.”
+Through a variety of sale programs like Auction, Own It Now, Side/Neighborhood Lot Program, Rehabbed & Ready, and the Buy Back Program, the DLBA strengthens Dertroit’s neighborhoods by transforming vacant land and abandoned properties into inclusive community assets.”

 We previously partnered with the Land Bank during the 2017-2018 program year (nearly a decade ago!) and focused on neighborhood engagement.
 Through that project, we strived to increase awareness of the Land Bank’s programs and clarity on its processes along with ensuring city residents had a baseline understanding of the purpose and work of the Land Bank.
 For this new project, our focus turned to affordable housing, a pressing challenge not just in our region, but around the country.
 To help alleviate some of the city’s need, the Land Bank is embarking on creating the Affordable Housing Pipeline Initiative (AHPI), which is “focused on small and mid-scale multi-family redevelopment projects across the city.
 The new initiative aims to fill a critical market gap by tackling properties that are too small for large-scale developers yet too complex for small-scale builders.
 Through this approach, the DLBA will help return underutilized buildings to productive use, expanding Detroit’s supply of attainable quality housing and advancing the agency’s mission to drive equitable neighborhood reinvestment citywide.”